jvyas807/testing/README.md

 Instructions for how others can contribute to the project.

 ## License
-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details .